LinneHuang/tippies/README.md

 4) making emojis visible while they're in selected and

-5) feeling a bit of frustrated in Stackoverflow-ing 😵, and going to other website such as [100 Days of Swift](http://samvlu.com) for learning more about the basic of building iOS Application.
+5) feeling a bit of frustrated in Stackoverflow-ing 😵, and going to other websites such as [100 Days of Swift](http://samvlu.com) for learning more about the basic of building iOS Application.
 It was fun. ☺️

 ## User Stories